Discover some factors that make mentoring ministry vitally important today

 - Approximately 15 percent of male and 55 percent of female prisoners were physically or sexually abused as children; for those raised in foster homes, the numbers rise to 44 percent of men and 87 percent of women.

-There is an obvious need today for the Body of Christ to be committed to mentoring ex-offenders.
+There is an obvious need today for the Body of Christ to be committed to mentoring prisoners and former prisoners.
 Other factors that point to the dire need for mentors are:

-- The high level of dysfunctional families within the ex-offender population due to rising rates of divorce, addictive behaviors, violence, and abandonment
+- The high level of dysfunctional families within the former prisoner population due to rising rates of divorce, addictive behaviors, violence, and abandonment

 - The substance abuse history of 70 to 85 percent of those convicted of crimes